Yosemite National Park, CA

 Project Years: 2016

 Long Term Significance of the Acquisition:

-- Permanently protects one of the most biodiverse areas in the park, and the state endangered great gray owl.
+- Permanently protects one of the most biodiverse areas in the park

 Value to the Park and Public:

-- Opens a scenic area to access by the public.
+- It opens a scenic area to access by the public.

-- Another venue the park to educate the public on biodiversity.
+- Another venue was created to educate the public on biodiversity.